 According to the Merriam-Webster Dictionary, being judgemental means “tending to judge people too quickly and critically.”
 The essence of that definition is contained in the words “too quickly and critically.”
 But what happens when our fear of being too judgemental prevents us from expressing our opinions?

 A judgement in itself, as described in the epigraph above, is a very positive thing.
 Our ability to make “critical evaluations” is one of the most valuable aspects of human intelligence.
 When we cannot make judgements, we cannot form opinions.
 Without opinions, we fall into the abandon of apathy.
-If I cannot judge Trump or Clinton, how will I make a decision about who to vote for?
-But if I judge too quickly, without considering all the facts, I may make a choice I might regret in the future.

 When Hans told Assia that he would rather not speak with her “for a while at least” he was passing judgement.
 Because Assia had a strong opinion about the men in her city, he assumed that Assia was being “judgemental.”
 This is the ultimate irony; people are being judged for being too judgemental.